On the cop number and the weak Meyniel conjecture for algebraic graphs

-It is clear that there is a cop $C$ such that within at most $(m + |G|)|S|$ rounds (these are successive and start from the first round), there are precisely $m+|G|$ rounds (henceforth called \emph{special rounds}), such that for any of these $m+|G|$ rounds, the connection of the robber is equal to the label that the cop $C$ has at the beginning.
-Note that if $C, D$ are cops whose labels at the beginning of a round are inverses of each other, then their labels at the beginning of the next round are also inverses of each other.
+\begin{proof} [Proof of \cref{Thm:CayleySumCopNoBdd}] Let $x$ denote the position of the robber at the end of the zeroth round.
+Recall that the cops occupy the vertex at the identity element of $G$ and so the gap between the cops and the robber at the beginning of the first round is $x$.
+Suppose $x$ can be expressed as a product of $m$ elements of $S$.
+By the pigeonhole principle, there is a cop $C$ such that within at most $(m + |G|)|S|$ rounds (these are successive and start from the first round), there are precisely $m+|G|$ rounds (henceforth called the \emph{special rounds}), such that for any of these $m+|G|$ rounds, the connection of the robber is equal to the label that the cop $C$ has at the beginning of that round.
+Note that if the labels of two cops at the beginning of a round are inverses of each other, then their labels at the beginning of the next round are also inverses of each other.
 In the following, $D$ denotes the cop whose label at the beginning of the first round is equal to the inverse of the label of the cop $C$.
 We remark that $C, D$ need not be different.
 Note that during any of the special rounds, the connection of the robber is equal to the inverse of the label that the cop $D$ has at the beginning.
-By \cref{Lemma:CayleySumRed}, the tail of $C$ is zero during the $(m+1)$-st special round, and the next rounds.
-Suppose the power of $D$ is equal to $2k$ for some integer $0 \leq k \leq \frac{|G|}2$ at the beginning of the $(m+1)$-st special round.
-Then the power of $D$ is equal to zero at the end of the $(m+k)$-th special round, i.e., the robber is captured by the cop $D$ at the end of the $(m+k)$-th special round.
-Suppose the power of $D$ is equal to $2k+1$ for some integer $k$ satisfying $1 \leq 2k+1 \leq |G|$ at the beginning of the $(m+1)$-st special round.
-Then after the move of the robber at the beginning of the $(m+2k+1)$-st special round, the robber will be captured by the cop $C$.
-Consequently, the robber will be captured within at most $(m + |G|)|S|$ rounds. \end{proof}
+Since the cops occupy the vertex at the identity element of $G$ and $x$ can be expressed as a product of $m$ elements of $G$, it follows that the tail of every cop at the beginning of the first round is at most $m$.
+By \cref{Lemma:ReductionGen}, the tail of $C$ is zero during the $(m+1)$-st special round, and the next rounds.
+Similarly, the tail of $D$ also has this property.